Recon-Fuzz/recon-docs/src/extra/advanced.md

 Fuzzing is a particularly useful technique for finding precision loss related issues, as highlighted by [@DevDacian](https://x.com/DevDacian) in [this](https://dacian.me/exploiting-precision-loss-via-fuzz-testing) blog post.

-Simply put the approach for finding such issues is as follows, for any place where there is a division operation which you believe may lead to potential loss of precision:
+Simply put the approach for finding such issues is as follows.
+For any place where there is a division operation which you believe may lead to potential loss of precision:
 - Start by using and exact check in a property assertion to check if the return value of a variable/function is as expected.
 - Run the fuzzer and allow it to find a case where the return value is not what's expected via a falsified assertion.
 - Create an [Echidna optimization test](https://secure-contracts.com/program-analysis/echidna/advanced/optimization_mode.html?highlight=optimization#optimizing-with-echidna) to increase the difference with the expected value.